-Go here to buy the paper or digital version of Samurai Swordsmanship: The Batto, Kenjutsu and Tameshigiri of Eishin-Ryu, by Masayuki Shimabukuro and Carl E. Long.
+Go here to buy Samurai Swordsmanship: The Batto, Kenjutsu and Tameshigiri of Eishin-Ryu, by Masayuki Shimabukuro and Carl E. Long.

 Given these concerns, a safe method for finishing a kata is important.
 But on a higher level, hodoku is a central precept that elevates classical kata beyond the medium of simple physical exercise or mental training.
 As much as it instills combative skills, it imbues the form and its practice with humanity.

 The sole purpose of kata in a traditional martial art is to teach and perfect skills and attitudes necessary to destroy life efficiently.
 Nobody in one of these schools is trying to look beautiful or find inner peace.
 The kata are designed to teach killing or crippling, and anything else that may arise is purely secondary.